magomimmo/modern-cljs/doc/tutorial-06.md

 one we defined in `login.cljs`.

-As we anticipated in the [previous tutorial][1], this behaviour depends from Google Closure Compiler driven by `lein-cljsbuild` plugin.
+As we anticipated in the [previous tutorial][1], this behaviour depends on the Google Closure Compiler driven by the `lein-cljsbuild` plugin.

 ## Introducing Google Closure Compiler (CLS)

-In the [first tutorial][3], we set the `:cljsbuild` keyword of `project.clj` to configure Google Closure Compiler with the following
+In the [first tutorial][3], we set the `:cljsbuild` keyword of `project.clj` to configure the Google Closure Compiler with the following
 options:

 ```clojure